Towards equivalent thickened ribbon Schur functions: Background and preliminaries

 \section{Background and preliminaries}

-We assume that the readers are familiar with standard concepts of symmetric functions, the basis of complete homogeneous symmetric functions, the basis of Schur functions, and skew Schur functions.
-More details can be found in \cite{Stanley}.
+We assume that the reader {\emma is} familiar with standard concepts of symmetric functions, the {\emma bases} of complete homogeneous symmetric functions and Schur functions, and skew Schur functions. {\emma Further} details can be found in \cite{Stanley}.